rajansh87/Docker-Project/README.md

 I have completed IIEC DOT 1.0 DOCKER Training under the guidance of Vimal Daga Sir.
 A Special thanks to Vimal Daga sir and the whole IIEC Rise Community for organizing such a great course with a great motive of #makingindiafutureready.

-About My Project: My project uses “Infrastructure as a Code” i.e. “Docker Compose” to launch a full working Ghost setup in one go.
-Ghost is a free and open source blogging platform written in JavaScript.

 #iiec_connect #iiec_rise #iiec_dot #iiec #vimaldaga #initiative #righteducation #docker    #rhel8 #dockercompose #training #redhat #redhatlinux #virtualization #virtualmachines #containerization #containers #ghost #ghostwriter

 ## RISE-ID: RISE 2020.51.8.1